BTU-Women-in-AI-Python-course-2025/python_lecture_7/Additional resources/static_and_media_folders.md

    │   ├── uploads/
    ```

-### Serving Media Files in Development
+### Serving Static and Media Files in Development

-To serve media files during development, add the following to your project's `urls.py` file:
+Django does not serve user-uploaded media or collected static files by default.
+During development, you can enable this by updating your project's `urls.py`:

 ```python
 from django.conf import settings